 Campus Activities Board

 The Campus Activities Board (CAB) is the primary activities planning committee for the NC State/OSU-M campus.
 The members are responsible for planning and implementing social, cultural, physical, emotional, and spiritual programs for the campus community.
-Some of the events include May Daze, Murder Mystery, Tuesday Afternoon Get-Together (second Tuesday of the month) comedians, and lecturers, just to mention a few.
-These events are open to all students, faculty, and staff.
-Select events are open to the public.
+Some of the events include May Daze, Murder Mystery, Tuesday Afternoon Get-Together (second Tuesday of the month) comedians, and lecturers.
+These events are open to all students, faculty, and staff, and select events are open to the public.